 Our first session was at Pimienta Bistro, located where the boundaries between NE Tacoma and Federal Way blur.
 Known for its fusion of European cuisine with Latin American flare, for monthly tapas nights, and for being tucked in behind a Brown Bear Car Wash, Pimienta lends truth to TNT Food Journalist Sue Kidd’s assertion that “…strip malls hold the region’s dining gems.”

-Owner/Chef Blanca Rodriguez and Chef de Cocina Dennis Espinoza welcomed us into the kitchen while Chef Dennis prepared Mesquite Scallops & Prawns.
+Owner/Chef Blanca Rodriguez and Chef de Cocina Dennis Espinoza invited us into the kitchen while Chef Dennis prepared Mesquite Scallops & Prawns.
 Rounding out the meal were a vibrant Beet Salad and Basil Martini.

 After the photo shoot, Genevieve and I eagerly sampled the food, which was stone cold but still delicious!